jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 * Hardware has limitations (Data point can only go so high)

 ### User Stories
-* A user would like to select the type of fruit they just bought for the container and monitor this fruit?
+* A user would like to select the type of fruit they just bought for the container and monitor this fruit
 * A user would like to view the progress of rot over time
 * A user would like to know how to view the data for this app
 * The user would like to view this data on their phone/laptop